pletikosa/data-products/README.md

 # Course Project: Shiny Application and Reproducible Pitch

 This repository contains the files required for the Data Products course project.
-The goal of the projest was:
+The goal of the project was:

 1. To create a Shiny application and deploy it on Rstudio's servers, and
 2. To prepare a reproducible pitch presentation about this application.